lmstudio-ai/venvstacks/docs/development/index.rst

-    ``# fmt: off/on`` and ``# fmt: skip`` comments may be used as needed when the autoformatter makes readability worse instead of better (for example, collapsing lists to a single line when they intentionally cover multiple lines, or )
+    ``# fmt: off/on`` and ``# fmt: skip`` comments may be used as needed when the autoformatter makes readability worse instead of better (for example, collapsing lists to a single line when they intentionally cover multiple lines, or breaking alignment of end-of-line comments).

 Running tests locally